beyarkay/masters-thesis/src/04_methodology.md

 recorded while the user performed the gestures for an English sentence.
 This dataset gives insight into the real-time performance an end-user will experience.

+The hardware used to train the various models is an 14-inch 2021 MacBook Pro laptop with the Apple M1 Pro chip and 16GB of LPDDR5 memory.
+The machine has 8 performance-oriented cores and 2 efficiency-oriented cores.

 # Binary and Multi-class Classifiers